Trini Kwan: 2017 film

-In the 2017 film, which is a modern-day reboot of the original Power Rangers series, Trini is portrayed by Mexican-American singer Becky G. She is depicted more closely to as originally going for the television series as a teen of Mexican origin.
-The film also portrays her as a closeted lesbian, and as such, she has gained fame for being the first gay superhero in film.
+In the 2017 film, which is a modern-day reboot of the original Power Rangers series, Trini is portrayed by Mexican-American singer Becky G. She is depicted more closely to what Trini was in the television series pilot when played by Audri Dubois, i.e. as a teen of Mexican origin rather than of Asian origin.
+The film also portrays Trini as being queer, and as such, she has gained fame for being the first LGBTQ superhero in the film.
 Trini reveals that Angel Grove is her third school in three years as her family often moved around, but she tends to avoid interaction with others, to the extent that she has been in Kimberly's biology class for a year and Kimberly never noticed her.
 Trini's issues are made worse by her family's relative normality, as her parents are essentially incapable of acknowledging or accepting her sexuality.
 However, as she trains with the team, having met them while practicing martial arts in the mine where Billy found the Power Coins, despite them meeting Zordon and Alpha before Zack even asks for her name, she comes to form a closer bond with the group.
 When Rita attacks Trini on her own and "offers" to spare her if Trini will tell her the location of the Zeo Crystal, Trini warns the rest of the team.
 After they manage to morph into their ranger suits, Trini joins the other Rangers in attacking Goldar in their zords before they form the Megazord for the first time.

 Comics

 Mighty Morphin Power Rangers: Pink

-Kimberly is the main character in this comic book mini series published by Boom!
+Kimberly is the main character in this comic book mini-series published by Boom!
 Studios.
 The series is a modern-day remake but also serves as a continuation from Kimberly's exit in the third season of Mighty Morphin Power Rangers.
 Kimberly needs to rescue a French town under siege from Goldar.
 She seeks help from Zordon who uses the Sword of Light to activate the latent pink energy within her.
 Kimberly then teleports to Zack and Trini in South America for their help.
 Zordon uses the Sword of Light to share Kimberly's power with them.
 Trini once again becomes the Yellow Ranger.
 It is also revealed that Trini and Zack are in a relationship.